srich36/TodayILearned/til_docs/JavaScript/React/React.md

 - `AJAX` calls generally go in the `componentDidMount` lifecycle method
 - General: Debouncing - ensure a method will not execute until a certain amount of time since it was last called
 - When passing a component as a prop you need to instantiate it (e.g. `prop={<MyComponent/>}`) rather than just representing the component class (`prop={MyComponent}` **wrong**)
+- The component constructor gets called before `componentDidMount`.
+For asynchronous actions that will update state it is best to put them in this lifecycle method

 ### JSX